wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;This spreading the good news of enlightenment seems very important.

 **M:**&ensp;The very hearing of it is a promise of enlightenment.
 The very meeting with a <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> is the assurance of liberation.
-Perfection is life-giving and creätive.
+Perfection is life-giveïng and creätive.

 **Q:**&ensp;Does a realised man ever think, “I am realised”?
 Is he not astonished when people make much of him?
 Does he not take himself to be an ordinary human beïng?